 God cursed the ground so Cain could not farm.
 We can see how the punishment exquisitely fit the crime in that instance.
 But can we see how this is also chastening from a loving Father?
 Cain was no longer able to offer God a vegan sacrifice, he had no other option but to offer a blood sacrifice.
 God was guiding him into the way of salvation.

 “For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth.”
-(Heb 12:6)
+(Hebrews 12:6)

-I think we are so used to having this Bible “story” presented as a simple black and white comparison of the good seed vs the bad seed that we don’t see the bigger picture – the need, and opportunity, for every single human being to be saved from their sin.
+I think we are so used to having the Bible “story” of Cain and Abel presented as a simple black and white comparison of the good seed vs the bad seed that we don’t see the bigger picture – the need, and opportunity, for every single human being to be saved from their sin.

 The statement that Cain would be a fugitive and a vagabond has been understood to be punishment, but that did not have to happen.
 Forgiveness, redemption and reconciliation with God and mankind were as available to Cain as they were to his parents and all the rest of mankind.
 Most humans don’t farm, we work in harmony with our community and trade whatever we produce in goods and services to meet each other’s needs.
-Abel was a herder, not a farmer, and he had gotten by just fine.
 Cain just chose not to seek forgiveness and reconciliation.

 The statement that Cain would be a fugitive and a vagabond is better understood as an astute observation of the consequences of Cain’s decision not to seek forgiveness and restoration of relationship.
 It is important to recognize the difference.

 - Punishment is imposed by a social law and is generally not under our control.